 Check if your nationality requires a visa in these links:

-- List of countries that they do not need a visa to enter Mexico: click here.
+- List of countries which they do not need a visa to enter Mexico: click here.

-- List of countries that yes they need a visa to enter Mexico: click download here.
+- List of countries which yes they need a visa to enter Mexico: click here!.

 If you make a stopover in the United States, keep in mind the law that came into force in 12 in January of the 2009 and requires a new procedure to enter, the ESTA.
 The authorization is processed online (click here for the ESTA).